patrick-steele-idem/morphdom/README.md

 - The real DOM is not the source of truth (the persistent virtual DOM tree is the source of truth)
 - The real DOM _cannot_ be modified behind the scenes (e.g., no jQuery) because the diff is done against the virtual DOM tree
-- A [lightweight] copy of the real DOM must be maintained in memory at all times
+- A copy of the real DOM must be maintained in memory at all times (albeit a lightweight copy of the real DOM)
 - The virtual DOM is an abstraction layer that introduces code overhead
-- The virtual DOM representations are not standardized (will vary by implementation)
+- The virtual DOM representations are not standardized and will vary by implementation
 - The virtual DOM can only efficiently be used with code and templating languages that produce a virtual DOM tree

 The premise for using a virtual DOM is that the DOM is "slow".
 While there is slightly more overhead in creating actual DOM nodes instead of lightweight virtual DOM nodes, we are not seeing any noticeable slowness in our benchmarks.
 In addition, as web browsers get faster the DOM data structure will also likely continue to get faster so there benefits to avoiding the abstraction layer.